hgoldfish/qtnetworkng/docs/references.rst

 .. method:: Certificate localCertificate() const

-    Returns the the topest certificate of local peer.
+    Return the the topest certificate of local peer.

     Usually this function returns the same certificate as ``SslConfiguration::localCertificate()``.

 .. method:: QList<Certificate> localCertificateChain() const

-    Returns the certificate chain of local peer.
+    Return the certificate chain of local peer.

     Usually this function returns the same certificate as ``SslConfiguration::localCertificate()`` and ``localCertificateChain``, plus some CA certificates from ``SslConfiguration::caCertificates``.

 .. method:: QByteArray nextNegotiatedProtocol() const

-    Returns the next negotiated protocol used by the ssl connection.
+    Return the next negotiated protocol used by the ssl connection.

     `The Application-Layer Protocol Negotiation` is needed by HTTP/2.